 The Court expects strict compliance with Local Rule 4.

 Prior to setting a matter on the motion calendar, the party or attorney noticing the motion/matter shall attempt to resolve the matter and shall certify the good faith attempt to resolve.
 All notices of hearing for matters scheduled on the Uniform Motion Calendar shall set forth directly above the signature black, the below certifications without modification and shall designate with a check mark or other marking the specific certification which applies.

 Counsel has conferred with all parties who may be affected by the relief sought in the motion in a good faith effort to resolve or narrow the issues raised.

 Counsel has made reasonable efforts to confer with all parties who may be affected by the relief sought in the motion but has been unable to do so.

 Online Scheduling System

-Division AA will be participating in online scheduling for UNIFORM MOTION CALENDAR ("UMC") (see "Divisional Instructions" for further details).
+Division AA participates in online scheduling for UNIFORM MOTION CALENDAR ("UMC") (see "Divisional Instructions" for further details).
 Please send a courtesy copy of the motion and notice to the judge prior to the hearing.
-If cancelling a UMC hearing please go online and cancel the hearing do not contact Judicial Assistant.
+If cancelling a UMC hearing please go online and cancel the hearing; do not contact the Judicial Assistant.
 If any technical issues contact CAD-WEB@pbcgov.org.

 HEARINGS must be set using the AA online scheduling system.
 Use of this system requires a user ID and password.
 Please see the link to the instructions on the Online Services page.
 Technical questions regarding the system should be directed to CAD-WEB@pbcgov.org.
 The Judicial Assistant will not be able to answer these questions.